Habutiii/tp/docs/UserGuide.md

 ### Create folder by tag : `list t/<your tag here> s/`

-Allows you to create and save a custom folder.
+Saves the current tag selection as a sidebar folder.

-Format: `list t/<your tag here> s/` and for multiple tags `list t/<your tag here> t/<your tag here> ... s/` Output will be a folder with the names of the tags you have selected in alphabetical order.
+Format: `list t/<your tag here> s/` and for multiple tags `list t/<your tag here> t/<your tag here> ... s/`
-PLEASE NOTE: Anything after the s/ will be ignored by the AB3 as only input before the first s/ will be registered.
+- s/ is a flag, not a value.
+Anything typed after the first s/ is ignored.
+- The folder name is the selected tags sorted alphabetically and joined with & (e.g. t/friends t/colleagues s/ → colleagues & friends).
+- You can type s/ more than once, but extra s/ flags are ignored.
+- Tag order in the command doesn’t matter (the saved name is always alphabetical).
+- Tags are now normalized to all uppercase

 Example:
 - Input: list t/friends t/colleagues s/
-- Output: Folder colleagues & friends created
+- Output: Folder COLLEAGUES & FRIENDS created
+- list t/friends t/colleagues s/ notes here → same result (text after s/ ignored)

 ### Delete folder by tag : `list t/<your tag here> d/`

-Delete selected folder.
-Order does not matter for the deleting of folder, as long as the respective tags are that folder will be deleted.
-PLEASE NOTE: Anything after the d/ will be ignored by the AB3 as only input before the first d/ will be registered.
-And you can only delete 1 folder at a time, adding more tags is just for you to find the respective folder based on more than 1 tag.
+Deletes the saved folder that exactly matches the given tag set.

 Format: `list t/<your tag here> d/` and for multiple tags based folders  `list t/<your tag here> t/<your tag here> ... d/`
+- d/ is a flag.
+Anything typed after the first d/ is ignored.
+- Tag order doesn’t matter; the folder is matched by its tag set, not the order (e.g. t/family t/friends d/ deletes family & friends).
+- Only one folder is deleted per command.
+Adding more tags just helps specify the one folder you mean.
+- You can type d/ more than once, but extra d/ flags are ignored.

 Example
 - Input: list t/cars d/
-- Output: Deleted folder "cars"
+- Output: Deleted folder "CARS"
 - Input: list t/cars t/medical t/age d/
-- Output: Deleted folder "age & cars & medical"
+- Output: Deleted folder "AGE & CARS & MEDICAL"

 ---